okio-ai/nendo/docs/development/index.md

 # Nendo Development

 Developing with and for Nendo Core is straightforward.
 If you want to get started right away, please refer to the [contribution guidelines](../contributing.md).
-If you are interested in the general architecture of the Nendo Core framework, the design decisions driving our development, or the guidelines for writing good documentation pages, keep reading below.
+If you are interested in the design decisions driving our development, or the guidelines for writing good documentation pages, keep reading below.

 ## Design Decisions